Punjab Guv, CM discuss security, cross-border drugs smuggling with forces | Law-Order

 Punjab Governor Banwarilal Purohit, along with Chief Minister Bhagwant Mann, on Saturday held a meeting with security agencies to discuss the border situation and thwart attempts to smuggle drugs and weapons from across the border.

-The two leaders were accompanied by the sarpanches and panches of the border villages during the meeting, an official release said.
+This meeting involving the Governor, however, has been opposed by the Congress with its leader Sukhpal Singh Khaira dubbing it is an attack on the state’s rights and a “big humiliation” for the chief minister.

-“The main agenda of the meeting was to evolve a robust mechanism to strengthen the security of these districts, especially when the neighbouring country is finding ways to foment trouble in Punjab by drugs and weapons smuggling through drones,” the Governor said, adding that there should be no scope for negligence in this regard.
+According to an official press release by the government, the main agenda of the meeting was to evolve a robust mechanism to strengthen the security of the six border districts “especially when the neighbouring country is finding ways to foment trouble in Punjab by drugs and weapons smuggling through drones”.

+The two leaders were accompanied by the sarpanches and panches of the border villages, it said.

-He also called for “complete co-ordination” between the security agencies of the Centre and the state.
+The Governor also called for complete co-ordination between the security agencies of the Centre and the state.

+Meanwhile, Punjab Congress MLA Sukhpal Singh Khaira raised a question over this meeting.

+“Its big humiliation for @BhagwantMann if the Governor is to take stock of security of border districts!
+This is surrendering Punjab's rights to an appointed agent of Center! @BhagwantMann should immediately clarify his position on this latest attack on our autonomy,” Khaira said in a tweet.

-Expressing concern that the drugs from across the border were falling into the hands of even school-going children, the Governor sought people’s cooperation, and exhorted them to be alert and provide tip-offs to security agencies on such nefarious activities.
+During the meeting, Governor Purohit expressed concern that the drugs from across the border were falling into the hands of even school-going children and sought people's cooperation in providing tip-offs to security agencies on such nefarious activities.

-To channelise the energy of the youth, especially those hailing from the border areas, towards constructive work, a scheme named 'Agneepath' would soon be unveiled, wherein they will be provided with adequate training and employment in the army for four to six years, he said.
+He also said that a scheme named ‘Agneepath’ will soon be unveiled to channelise the energy of the youth, especially those hailing from the border areas, towards constructive work.

+The initiative will be intended at providing them adequate training, and employment in the army for four to six years.

 Asserting that he did not want any compromise on the issue of national security, Chief Minister Mann said he will meet the Union Home Minister on April 12 during which he will press for providing state-of-the-art technological apparatus to the Punjab Police to curb the menace of cross-border smuggling through drones.

-Punjab is the land of martyrs and has produced legendary revolutionaries such as Shaheed-e-Azam Bhagat Singh, Udham Singh and Lala Lajpat Rai, he said, adding, “Now, the brave youth of the state are carrying forward their legacy by serving in the Army for defending the nation.”
-Mann said his government’s focus will be on bringing industries to the border areas, in addition to schools, colleges and skill development institutions to provide job avenues to the youth, who he said, “have talent in abundance but no means to harness it”.
+Punjab is the land of martyrs and has produced legendary revolutionaries such as Shaheed-e-Azam Bhagat Singh, Udham Singh and Lala Lajpat Rai, he said, adding, now, the brave youth of the state are carrying forward their legacy by serving in the Army for defending the nation.

+Mann said his government's focus will be on bringing industries to the border areas, in addition to schools, colleges and skill development institutions to provide job avenues to the youth, who he said, have talent in abundance but no means to harness it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)